fommil/fpmortals/manuscript/frontmatter.md

 concise, important concepts are not always repeated.
 Re-read sections that are confusing, they will be important later.

-A computer is not necessary to follow along.
+A computer is not necessary to follow along, although we hope that you will gain the confidence to independently study the scalaz source code.

 We also recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) as further reading.
 It teaches how to write an FP library in Scala from first principles.